 Are There Portable Propane Fire Pits with Logs?

 There are portable propane fire pits with logs on the market, but of course, these are fake logs.
-These are supposed to give the illusion of a log/wood campfire.
-The fake “logs” are generally a one-piece unit.
+These are designed to create the illusion of a log or wood campfire, with the fake “logs” generally being a one-piece unit.

-It’s more common to find portable propane fire pits with lava rocks.
+However, it’s more common to find portable propane fire pits with lava rocks.
 Lava rocks not only radiate heat well but also help to disperse the flame.
-Their only drawback emerges if the fire pit gets flipped over (and the lava rocks tumble out), or if they get thrown around when your RV is in transit.
-This is one reason why a securable cover or case is a great accessory for a propane fire pit.
-Keep that in mind as you shop as well!
+Their only drawback emerges if the fire pit gets flipped over (and the lava rocks tumble out) or if they get thrown around when your RV is in transit.
+This is one reason why a securable cover or case is an excellent accessory for any propane fire pit.
+Keep that in mind as you shop, too!

 What to Look For When Buying a Portable Propane Fire Pit